mfulz/tmux-penmux/README.md

 Here you can find the guides for developing modules.

+#### API

-The [Penmux Module Library](docs/dev/API/PenmuxModuleLibrary.md) should be used to interact with Options and other penmux modules.
+- The [Penmux Module Library](docs/dev/API/PenmuxModuleLibrary.md) should be used to interact with Options and other penmux modules.
+- The [Penmux Schemas](docs/dev/API/PenmuxSchemas.md) are describing what a module is made from
 ### Tasks by PRIO

 - [x] Migrate Repo